younghanstark/multi-turn-rl/README.md

 	 --debug
 ```

 The `eval.py` script also contains options for the automatic evaluations done in the paper, which can be done by changing the `buyer` argument to different values such as `theirs_utility`, or `theirs_supervised`.
 Check out the script for more details.
+You can also use `summary.ipynb` in the same directory to calculate some statistics from the raw results.